argonne-lcf/ThetaGPU-Docs/doc_staging/ml_frameworks/tensorflow/nvidia_container_notes.md

-# NVidia Container Notes
+# NVIDIA Container Notes

 ## Getting the container

-To get NVidia docker containers which have the latest CUDA and Tensorflow installed, go to [NVidia NGC](https://ngc.nvidia.com), create an account, search for `Tensorflow`.
+To get NVIDIA docker containers which have the latest CUDA and TensorFlow installed, go to [NVIDIA NGC](https://ngc.nvidia.com), create an account, search for `TensorFlow`.
 Notice there are containers tagged with `tf1` and `tf2`.
 The page tells you how to select the right one.

 You can convert the command at the top, for instance:
 ```bash